I'd love to get started...

 For most people, getting started is the hardest thing.
 Figuring out what to do first.
 Overcoming inertia.
 Taking that first step into the unknown.

 At Precision Nutrition, we know that all too well.
-In fact, through our coaching program, we’ve helped thousands of clients move from “all or nothing” to “always something”.
+In fact, through our work with clients, we’ve helped thousands of people move from “all or nothing” to “always something”.

 If you’re looking for that kind of help and guidance too, let us know.
 We’d be happy to work with you.

-In fact, our next coaching program begins soon.
+In fact, our next coaching group begins soon.
 If you’re interested, be sure to put your name on the free presale list below.